Spiffily/su-security-tools/README.md

 ## updater-advanced
 updater-advanced.sh is a tool for updating and upgrading an Ubuntu system to latest LTS.
 Is mostly automated.
 Recommended to run as root or in a root shell.

+## proc-overview
+proc-overview.sh is a script to view the following in a single pager:
+- The active network processes (`sudo netstat -antpu`)
+- The full system processes tree (`sudo pstree -p`)
+- The systemctl status (`sudo systemctl status`)

+## tools-setup
+tools-setup.sh simply installs figlet ('cause why not?), htop and nethogs.
+You can also just run `sudo apt-get install -y figlet htop nethogs`.

 ## pam-config
 __IS NOT FUNCTIONAL.
 DO NOT USE.__